QuietMonkey/Spotifake/README.md

+Web Player SDK spotify is [WIP] click a lot on a title before it launch.
+You need to be on Firefox and authorize pages to launch sound in your firefox's security setting.
+You also need a premium spotify account, else you can't listen song in this app.

 To launch the project, clone the repo.
 Then go to './auth', here you have to use :

 ### `npm install`